Skip to main content

 Title V funding is allocated to each of Michigan's 45 local health departments (LHDs) through the Local Maternal Child Health (LMCH) program.
 Approximately one-third of the state's Title V funding supports the MCH work of these 45 LHDs across the state.
 LMCH funds are available to support one or more Title V national performance measures or state performance measures plus locally identified needs.
 Each LHD completes a work plan for every performance measure selected.
 The LMCH grants play an important role in building and sustaining LHD public health systems and supporting the delivery of needed programs and services.

-• The conceptual framework for services supported by the Title V Maternal and Child Health Services Block Grant is envisioned as a pyramid with three tiers of services: direct, enabling, and public health services and systems.
+• The conceptual framework for services supported by the Title V Maternal and Child (MCH) Health Services Block Grant is envisioned as a pyramid with three tiers of services: direct, enabling, and public health services and systems.
 The three tiers align with the 10 MCH Essential Services.
-The 10 Essential Public Health Services (EPHS) describe the public health activities that all communities should undertake.
-The EPHS framework was updated in 2020.
-For more information: CDC - 10 Essential Public Health Services - Public Health Infrastructure Center
+The 10 Essential Public Health Services (EPHS) framework was updated in 2020 and describes the public health activities that all communities should undertake.

 The Maternal Child Health (MCH) Pyramid of Services includes direct services (top), enabling services (middle), and public health services and systems (bottom) and serves as the MCH Working Framework for the Title V MCH Block Grant.